-Distributed under General Public License (GNU), Drupal is nothing but an open source content management framework.
-A good digital experience goes beyond the appearance and has become a market differentiator in this competitive world.
-In recent years, with the help of Digital experience platforms (DXP), global companies are focusing on creating a better digital experience that effectively communicates and engages with its users through their website, mobile apps and in many other ways.
+Distributed under General Public License (GNU), Drupal is nothing but an open-source content management framework.
+A good digital experience goes beyond appearance and has become a market differentiator in this competitive world.
+In recent years, with the help of digital experience platforms (DXP), global companies are focusing on creating a better digital experience that effectively communicates and engages with their users through their website, mobile apps, and in many other ways.

 With the advent of the digital age, the role, impact, influence of digital experience has garnered tremendous respect and attention.
 It is a digital experience platform that is written in PHP language.
 Ranging from government, corporate, political to personal blogs, around 2.3% of websites are supported by the Drupal back-end framework.